usefulteam/easy_loading_button/README.md

       color: Colors.white,
     ),
   ),

-  // Content inside the button when the button state is loading.
+  // Content inside of the button when the button state is loading.
   loadingStateWidget: const CircularProgressIndicator(
     strokeWidth: 3.0,
     valueColor: AlwaysStoppedAnimation<Color>(
       Colors.white,
     ),
   ),

-  // Whether to animate the button width or not.
+  // Whether or not to animate the width of the button.
+Default is `true`.
+  // If this is set to `false`, you might want to set the `useEqualLoadingStateWidgetDimension` parameter to `true`.
-  useWidthAnimation: false,
+  useWidthAnimation: true,

-  // Whether or not to force the loadingStateWidget to have equal dimension when useWidthAnimation is set to false.
+  // Whether or not to force the `loadingStateWidget` to have equal dimension.
+Default is `true`.
-  // This is useful when you are using CircularProgressIndicator as the loadingStateWidget.
+  // This is useful when you are using `CircularProgressIndicator` as the `loadingStateWidget`.
-  // This parameter will be ignored when useWidthAnimation value is true.
+  // This parameter might also be useful when you set the `useWidthAnimation` parameter to `true` combined with `CircularProgressIndicator` as the value for `loadingStateWidget`.
   useEqualLoadingStateWidgetDimension: true,

   // If you want a fullwidth size, set this to double.infinity
   width: 150.0,

   height: 40.0,
   borderRadius: 4.0,

   // The elevation of the button.
   // This will only be applied when the type parameter value is EasyButtonType.elevated
   elevation: 0.0,

   // The gap between button and it's content.
   // This will be ignored when the `type` parameter value is set to `EasyButtonType.text`
   contentGap: 6.0,

   // Color for the button.
   // For [EasyButtonType.elevated]: This will be the background color.
   // For [EasyButtonType.outlined]: This will be the border color.
   // For [EasyButtonType.text]: This will be the text color.
   buttonColor: Colors.blueAccent,

   onPressed: () {},
 ),
 ```